-ESMIG is responsible to forward inbound/outbound communication to the right service/NSP.
+ESMIG is responsible for forwarding inbound/outbound communication to the right service/NSP.
 For the inbound path all the messages are passed to the TIPS application process in charge to manage inbound messages.
 For the outbound path, ESMIG addresses the correct NSP interface among the available ones based on the information available in the Common Reference Data Management (CRDM) database.
-The reader can refer to the CRDM UDFS (see CRDM UDFS (see CRDM USer Detailed Functional Specifications)) for any related additional information.
+The reader can refer to the CRDM UDFS (see CRDM USer Detailed Functional Specifications) for any related additional information.